scu-scse-homework/cfp/cfp/NTMISCU.md

 <center>

-**Collecting and caching for massive network traffic
+* Collecting and caching for massive network traffic

-**Scalable and customized protocol restore and load restore for high-speed flow environment
+* Scalable and customized protocol restore and load restore for high-speed flow environment

-**Comprehensive and effective expression of network traffic
+* Comprehensive and effective expression of network traffic

-**Build a network traffic characterization system that can adapt to different use scenarios and different application requirements
+* Build a network traffic characterization system that can adapt to different use scenarios and different application requirements

-**Solve The problem of sparse samples, small samples and limited samples of unknown samples
+* Solve The problem of sparse samples, small samples and limited samples of unknown samples

-**Solve the environmental restriction in the network environment such as industrial control network, private network and complex network
+* Solve the environmental restriction in the network environment such as industrial control network, private network and complex network

-**Solve the problem of fuzzy concept, interpretability and so on
+* Solve the problem of fuzzy concept, interpretability and so on

 </center>

+5
 ·Solve the problem of limited data sources in scenarios of encrypted traffic, risk analysis, prediction and early warning ·Solve the problem of limited directional, controllable and operable variants of network traffic samples and characteristics